Juvenile Dilated Cardiomyopathy & Xanthinuria Type 2a

 Juvenile Dilated Cardiomyopathy

-Research performed at the University of Minnesota, in collaboration with University of Pennsylvania and the University of Prince Edward Island, has discovered that JDCM in Toy Manchester Terriers is caused by an autosomal recessive mutation in a cardiac potassium channel.
-To date, we have tested DNA from 14 Toy Manchester Terriers with JDCM, and all had two copies of the mutation.
-We have also tested nearly 100 adult healthy Manchester Terriers, and none have had two copies of the mutation.
+Research performed at the University of Minnesota, in collaboration with University of Pennsylvania and the University of Prince Edward Island, has discovered that JDCM in Toy Manchester Terriers/English Toy Terriers is caused by an autosomal recessive mutation in a cardiac potassium channel.
+To date, we have tested DNA from 14 Toy Manchester Terriers/English Toy Terriers with JDCM, and all had two copies of the mutation.
+We have also tested nearly 400 adult healthy Toy Manchester Terriers/English Toy Terriers, and none have had two copies of the mutation.
 Thus, the disease may be fully penetrant, meaning that all dogs with two copies of the mutation develop JDCM.

 Please see the JDCM Result Interpretation document for details on expected outcomes in affected, carrier, and clear dogs as well as breeding guidelines.